shiroinekotfs/wsa-magisk/README.md

 ## Credit

 > [**MustardChef**](https://github.com/MustardChef)
 > WSA with Magisk is built using this repository.
-Consider to press `F` to pay respect.
+Consider pressing `F` to pay respect.

 > [**Microsoft**](https://apps.microsoft.com/store/detail/windows-subsystem-for-android%E2%84%A2-with-amazon-appstore/9P3395VX91NR)
 > Windows Subsystem For Android™, Windows Subsystem For Android™ Logo, Windows™ 10 and Windows™ 11 Logos are trademarks of Microsoft Corporation.
 Microsoft Corporation reserves all rights to these trademarks.
 By downloading and installing Windows Subsystem For Android™, you agree to the [Terms and Conditions](https://support.microsoft.com/en-gb/windows/microsoft-software-license-terms-microsoft-windows-subsystem-for-android-cf8dfb03-ba62-4daa-b7f3-e2cb18f968ad) and [Privacy Policy](https://privacy.microsoft.com/en-gb/privacystatement)

 > [**YT-Advanced**](https://github.com/YT-Advanced/WSA-Script)
-> For providing and continuing the development of the script made by LSPosed, the Github Action workflow guide is based on his Github Repo.
+> For providing and continuing the development of the script made by LSPosed, the GitHub Action workflow guide is based on his Github Repo.

 > [**Cinit and the WSAPatch Guide**](https://github.com/cinit/WSAPatch)
-> Many thanks for the comprehensive guide, files and support provided by Cinit and the contributers at the WSAPatch repository.
+> Many thanks for the comprehensive guide, files, and support provided by Cinit and the contributors at the WSAPatch repository.
 Windows™ 10 Builds in this repo rely on the hard work of this project and  hence credit is given where due

 > [**StoreLib**](https://github.com/StoreDev/StoreLib)
 > API for downloading WSA